johnbillion/user-switching/readme.md

 Yes, and you'll also be able to switch users from the Users screen in Network Admin.

+### Does this plugin work with WooCommerce?

+Yes, and you'll also be able to switch users from various WooCommerce administration screens.

 ### Does this plugin work with BuddyPress?

 Yes, and you'll also be able to switch users from member profile screens and the member listing screen.